Monty Python and the Holy Grail: Filming

 At the start of "The Tale of Sir Robin", there is a slow camera zoom in on rocky scenery (that in the voice-over is described as "the dark forest of Ewing").
 This is actually a still photograph of the gorge at Mount Buffalo National Park in Victoria, Australia.
 Doyle stated in 2000 during an interview with Hotdog magazine that it was a still image filmed with candles underneath the frame (to give a heat haze).
 This was a low-cost method of achieving a convincing location effect.

 On the DVD audio commentary, Cleese described challenges shooting and editing Castle Anthrax in "The Tale of Sir Galahad", with what he felt the most comedic take being unused because an anachronistic coat was visible in it.
 Castle Anthrax was also shot in one part of Doune, where costume designer Hazel Pethig advised against nudity, dressing the girls in shifts.

-In the scene where the knights were combatting the Rabbit of Caerbannog, a real white rabbit was used, switched with puppets for its killings.
+The scene in which the knights fight the Rabbit of Caerbannog was filmed at Tomnadashan mine.
+A real white rabbit was used, switched with puppets for its killings.
 The bite effects were done with special puppetry by both Gilliam and SFX technician John Horton.
 According to Gilliam, the rabbit was covered with red liquid to simulate blood, though its owner did not want the animal dirty and was kept unaware.
 The liquid was difficult to remove from the fur.
 Gilliam also stated that he thought, in hindsight, the crew could have just purchased their own rabbit instead.
 Regardless, the rabbit itself was unharmed.

 As chronicled in The Life of Python, The First 20 Years of Monty Python, and The Pythons' Autobiography, Chapman suffered from acrophobia, trembling and bouts of forgetfulness during filming due to his alcoholism, prompting him to refrain from drinking while the production continued in order to remain "on an even keel".
 Nearly three years later, in December 1977, Chapman achieved sobriety.

 Originally the knight characters were going to ride real horses, but after it became clear that the film's small budget precluded real horses (except for a lone horse appearing in a couple of scenes), the Pythons decided their characters would mime horse-riding while their porters trotted behind them banging coconut shells together.
 The joke was derived from the old-fashioned sound effect used by radio shows to convey the sound of hooves clattering.
 This was later referred to in the German release of the film, which translated the title as Die Ritter der Kokosnuß (The Knights of the Coconut).
 Similarly, the Hungarian title Gyalog galopp translates to "Galloping on Foot".